jlucid/kjson/README.md

 - **RapidJSON**: Included as a dependency for parsing and serialization.
 - **C++ Compiler**: Requires a C++20-compatible compiler.

+**Note:** While the library has been tested against the K objects given in the unittests.q file, it may still contain bugs or limitations.
+Users are encouraged to thoroughly test in their specific environments before deploying to production.- Operating System: Linux (tested on Ubuntu)

 ## Tested Environment
 - **KDB+ Version**: 4.1
 - **Operating System**: Linux (tested on Ubuntu)